ShadowCraft/ShadowCraft-Engine/README.md

 ------

 In order to support both Python 2 and 3, ShadowCraft-Engine depends on the *future* library.
+For maths optimizations, we use *numpy*.
-You can install it by running:
+You can install everything by running:

 ```
-pip install future
+pip install -r requirements.txt
 ```

 To run a simple calculation for the rogue spec of your choice you can